The Grand Narrative

 …one famous section, ‘Yearning for Mother’.
 An unidentified mother talked about her son from back stage.
 Following her talk, a lot of soldiers ran on the stage shouting “Mother” and insisted she was their mother.
 Finally, the mother appeared on stage and hugged her son.
 Finally, the mother appeared on stage and hugged her son.
 Accompanied with deeply moving music, both mother and son cried, as did other soldiers and everybody watching the TV show. (p.
 44).

-For your interest though, I did find this commercial with Moon Geun-young (문근영) featuring a mother visiting her son during his military service (and impressed with how much of a man he has become):
+For your interest though, I did find this 2008 commercial with Moon Geun-young (문근영) for GS Caltex (칼텍스), which features a mother visiting her son during his military service (and impressed with how much of a man he has become):

 And for the record, Dongkook Pharmaceutical did produce more “normal” commercials for HeraminQ with middle-age women, here, here, and here, as well as another one in the “life-cycle” series featuring mothers’ high-school children taking their life-determining university-entrance exams: